Required documents for I-9 verification

 What is the deadline for employees for filing the I-9 Form?

-According to the USCIS, employees are required to complete section 1 of the Form I-9 before their second day of employment.
+According to the USCIS, employees are required to complete section 1 of the Form I-9 on or before their first day of employment.